cabal-club/cable/readme.md

 `updates`      | `varint`           | maximum number of live / future hashes to return

 This request expects 0 or more `hash response`s in response, that pertain to posts that describe the current state of the channel.

-See "Channel State" under "Definitions" for details on what posts comprise a channel's current state.
+The posts included are all those comprised by the channel state (see "4.3.3 State"), excluding chat messages.

 If `historic` is set to `1`, this request expects the hashes of *all* historic posts that make up the channel state to be returned, followed by up to